codepath/android_guides/Using-DialogFragment.md

 public class TimePickerFragment extends DialogFragment {

     @Override
-    public void onAttach(Activity activity) {
-        super.onAttach(activity);
-    }

-    @Override
     public Dialog onCreateDialog(Bundle savedInstanceState) {
         // Use the current time as the default values for the picker final Calendar c = Calendar.getInstance();
         int hour = c.get(Calendar.HOUR_OF_DAY);
         int minute = c.get(Calendar.MINUTE);

-        // Create a new instance of TimePickerDialog and return it TimePickerDialog.OnTimeSetListener listener = (TimePickerDialog.OnTimeSetListener) getActivity();
+        // Activity has to implement this interface TimePickerDialog.OnTimeSetListener listener = (TimePickerDialog.OnTimeSetListener) getActivity();

-        return new TimePickerDialog(getActivity(), listener, hour, minute,
+        // Create a new instance of TimePickerDialog and return it return new TimePickerDialog(getActivity(), listener, hour, minute,
                 DateFormat.is24HourFormat(getActivity()));
     }